meshery/meshery/docs/pages/reference/meshync-crd-reference.md

 * **spec**
 The specification section defines the desired state of our custom resource that Kubernetes can then use to take corrective measures to bring the cluster to.
-  * **size**: The size is an integer value denoting the number of Meshsync instances that that should be in one cluster, currently only one instance of Meshsync is supported.
+  * **size**: The size is an integer value denoting the number of MeshSync instances that that should be in one cluster, currently only one instance of MeshSync is supported.
   * **broker**:
-  This section contains the configuration for [Meshery-Broker](https://docs.meshery.io/concepts/architecture/broker)
+  This section contains the configuration for [Broker](https://docs.meshery.io/concepts/architecture/broker)
     * **native**:
     Configuration instruction for a broker instance in the cluster.
       * **name**: